NicolasFrantzen/PNGme/README.md

         -V, --version    Print version information

     SUBCOMMANDS:
-        decode    Decode a message
-        encode    Encode a message
-        help      Print this message or the help of the given subcommand(s) print     Display a message
-        remove    Remove a message
+        decode    Decode a message from a PNG file encode    Encode a message in a PNG file help      Print this message or the help of the given subcommand(s) print     Display all chunks in a PNG file remove    Remove a message from a PNG file